rpmartz/booktrackr/README.md

 * [Part II](https://ryanpmartz.com/booktrackr-client-part-02): Setting up Gulp to inject assets and initial AngularJS setup
 * [Part III](https://ryanpmartz.com/booktrackr-client-part-03): Hooking Gulp into the Gradle build and adding JS unit and end to end tests
 * [Part IV](http://ryanpmartz.com/booktrackr-client-part-04): Set up AngularJS to use JWTs for authentication
+* [Part V](http://ryanpmartz.com/booktrackr-client-part-05): Build (most of) the rest of the AngularJS app's functionality